8.4 Signatory Authority

 Before an agreement can be enforced against a state entity, it must be signed by a person with specific statutory authority to sign on behalf of the state.
 Authority must be ACTUAL authority and cannot be delegated unless a state's statute or constitution allows such delegation.
 Delegation must be made as prescribed in the statute.
 As described above, for research grants and contracts, this authority has been delegated to the Director of the Office of Sponsored Projects.
 Therefore, if a sponsored project proposal or award is NOT signed by the Director of the Office of Sponsored Projects, the Vice President for Research, the Board of Trustees, or the State Board of Regents, the contract or grant is void and unenforceable against the University.

 Faculty or staff may sign a consulting agreement as a private individual in accordance with University policy.
-(See Remunerative Consultation and Other Employment Activities Policy 5-204 and Independent Consultant and Independent Contractor Professional Service Agreements Policy 3-111)
+(See the Regulations Library and Independent Consultant and Independent Contractor Professional Service Agreements Policy 3-111)

 Key reasons behind the policies relating to signatory authority include: